synacktiv/CTF-Write-ups/HTB-Business-CTF-2021/level.md

 8081/tcp open  blackice-icecap?
 ```

 Apache Flink on port 8081 is vulnerable to path traversal.
 Metasploit has a module for it.
-We can read the .env file at the webroot:
+We can read the .env file in the webroot:
 ```
 msf6 auxiliary(scanner/http/apache_flink_jobmanager_traversal) > run